AdobeDocs/commerce-php/src/pages/module-reference/module-shared-catalog.md

 ## Installation details

-The module heavily depends on the Magento_Company module, which must be installed and enabled the first.
+The module heavily depends on the Magento_Company module, which must be installed and enabled first.
 Category permissions must be enabled for shared catalogs to work properly.
 Price configuration for a shared catalog requires the start of a message queue consumer `sharedCatalogUpdatePrice`.

 The module does not create any backward incompatible changes.
-Can be deactivated and uninstalled at any time.
+It can be deactivated and uninstalled at any time.

 When the module is uninstalled, the other [ProductType]SharedCatalog modules won't work.